 You can purchase desensitizing sprays, creams or condoms in many pharmacies without a prescription.
 They are also available in many online stores.

-Tips on What to Look Out for – Ineffective Things Men with Premature Ejaculation Do
+Ineffective Things Men with Premature Ejaculation Do

 Relying on the Second Round

+Masturbating before sex or having more than one orgasm during sex is a common tip for men to last longer.
+And while it is true that some men are able to last longer the second time round, this does not solve the underlying problem; especially as the older you get, the longer it will take you to get an erection after ejaculation.
 Some of our clients are older men who used to rely on the second time and decided to treat their problem when they could no longer get a second erection quickly enough.

 Trying Different Sex Positions

 It is true that it is easier to control ejaculation in some sex positions, but if you truly suffer from PE, relying on a sex position to solve the problem is unrealistic.
-If you decide to treat PE you could try those positions after completing the treatment (just as some men without PE use different positions to pace themselves).
+If you decide to treat PE, you could try those positions after completing treatment (just as some men without PE use different positions to pace themselves).